Virtium-US/nvme-cli-log-parser-generator/README.md

 $git clone https://github.com/Virtium-US/nvme-cli-log-parser-generator.git
 ```

-Inside the repository there is a script.py, the program you will run to generate the parser code, test.csv a csv file used as a test example, and test.txt a txt file that shows an example of what the output will look like
+Inside the repository there is a *script.py*, the program you will run to generate the parser code, *test.csv* a csv file used as a test example, and *output* a txt file that shows an example of what the output will look like

 ***NOTE: the program only takes csv files of log descriptions.
 If the file is any other format make sure to either copy the contents into a csv file or convert the file to a csv file.***